APPLIED PHYSICS, BASIC MATHEMATICS FOR BIOMEDICAL SCIENCES, INFORMATICS

 The final mark of each written test ranges from 0 to 30 cum laude.
 Sufficiency is achieved with a score of 18 or higher.
 The final mark for the integrated course is given by the arithmetic mean of the three votes.
-Sufficiency must be achived in each module.
+Sufficiency must be achived in each module, within the same session.

-It is mandataory to subscribe for each written text on the ESSE3 platform: https://unipr.esse3.cineca.it/Home.do .
-In ESSE3 each of the written modular texts is marked as POROVA PARZIALE (= final text of a module, i.e. FIS, MAT, INF).
-For the official registration i salso mandatory to subscibe for an APPELLO, whose date is conocmitant with the PROVE PARZIALI.
+It is mandatory to subscribe for each written text on the ESSE3 platform: https://unipr.esse3.cineca.it/Home.do .
+In ESSE3 each of the written modular texts is marked as PROVA PARZIALE (= final text of a module, i.e. FIS, MAT, INF).
+For the official registration it is also mandatory to subscribe for an APPELLO, whose date is concomitant or very close to the PROVE PARZIALI.

-A student can and may subscribe for one, two or all three texts on the occasion of an APPELLO: the results of each partial texts will be held valid for one academic year.
+A student can and may subscribe for one, two or all three texts on the occasion of an APPELLO, but MUST conclude all three texts successfully within the same session: (a session includes 2 or 3 APPELLI)